+Leaving the bedside to pursue the startup world.
 As if it wasn’t obvious already, there are stark contrasts between working in an office and on a an acute care unit of a major medical center.
-Having left the bedside and clinical care, enough time has passed that we’ve adjusted to our new ‘office.’
+Having left the bedside and clinical care, enough time has passed that we’ve adjusted to our new "office."
 Turns out a nurse out of the hospital isn’t a fish out of water.

 - It’s okay, and normal, to socialize.
 Having the time to socialize doesn’t earn you another admission or mean that you’re neglecting call lights.

 - Yes, coffee is free.
 And it’s definitely possible to drink too much.
 Especially when realizing that..

 - …#nurselife is definitely #fitlife… 5,000 steps vs. 50 (re: above, caffeine is metabolized far differently when you’re seated for hours at a time vs. seconds at a time).